Kristel Lisberg

-Kristel Lisberg is a Faroese-Danish singer, songwriter and optometrist.
+Kristel Lisberg is a Faroese singer, songwriter.
 She currently lives in Denmark where she rose to fame after participating in the Danish version of X Factor.
 In 2014 she released the single "Without You", and in 2015 the follow-up single "September".
 She participated in Dansk Melodi Grand Prix 2016, the Danish national selection for the Eurovision Song Contest with the song "Who Needs a Heart?".

 Kristel started performing at an early age together with her father Jens Lisberg, who is a well-known Faroese country singer.